 Ionisers, on the other hand, are able to filter even the smallest fine dust particles due to their filter technology by attaching themselves to charged ions and thus filtering them out of the air.
 However, this effective method involves a high production of ozone, which can be harmful to health in high concentrations.
 Unpleasant ozone odours can be perceived at low concentrations too, which particularly sensitive people might find uncomfortable.
 Allergy sufferers are therefore more sensitive to ozone.

-Air purifiers with a plasma filter offer a good alternative here.
+One of the best air purifiers for allergies are equipped with a plasma filter.
 Thanks to the filter technology, which is still not very widespread but very effective nevertheless, even the smallest particles can be filtered out of the air in addition to larger allergens.
 This means that you no longer have to worry about the quality of your air at home.
 Since no harmful ozone is produced, allergy sufferers do not have to worry either.